nsitu/OAuthDemo/README.md

 # Authenticate with Google: OAuth2 Demo
 This is a [NodeJS](https://nodejs.org/en/) [Express](https://expressjs.com/) app to demonstrate authentication via Google.
 To simplify integration with Express, we use [Passport](https://www.passportjs.org/) (authentication middleware).
 Passport supports many identity providers (e.g. Twitter, Github, etc.) via authentication "[strategies](https://www.passportjs.org/packages/)".
 In this case we are using Passport's [Google OAuth 2.0 Strategy](https://www.passportjs.org/packages/passport-google-oauth20/) to handle everything.
+When authentication is completed, Passport adds the user to the session, and stores it in MongoDB.

 # Setup Google Cloud
 To use this code, you will need to [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) on Google Cloud.
 You will also need to [Setup OAuth 2.0](https://support.google.com/cloud/answer/6158849) in your Google cloud project.
 This involves the creation of a Client ID and Secret, as well as a [consent screen](https://support.google.com/cloud/answer/6158849#userconsent&zippy=%2Cuser-consent) that users see when logging in.
 For a visual overview of this process, see also: [Sign in with Google](https://miro.com/app/board/uXjVOKzv9r8=/) (on Miro).

+# Setup MongoDB
+This app uses MongoDB to store user sessions, including the user's profile information.
+As such you will first need to setup MongoDB.
+It's easy and free to  create a [MongoDB Atlas Cluster](https://www.mongodb.com/cloud/atlas/).
+Once you have done this, you will need a connection string.
+You can find it via the "Connect" button next to your Cluster in the MongoDB Atlas Dashboard.

 # Environment Variables
-The app uses the following environment variables.
-You should set these in a `.env` file or add them to your deployment environment. (e.g. "Secrets" on Replit, or "Config Vars" on Heroku).
+This app connects to Google and MongoDB using secret credentials.
+In order for the app to function, you must add these credentials as environment variables.
+Set the following environment variables in a `.env` file or add them to your deployment environment. (e.g. "Secrets" on [Replit](https://replit.com/), or "Config Vars" on [Heroku](https://dashboard.heroku.com/)).
 - **GOOGLE_CLIENT_ID** Find/create this in your [Google Cloud Console](https://console.cloud.google.com/)
 - **GOOGLE_CLIENT_SECRET** Find/create this in your [Google Cloud Console](https://console.cloud.google.com/)
 - **GOOGLE_CALLBACK_URL** This is the URL to which Google will forward your users after a successful login, e.g: `http://localhost:5000/auth/google/callback` or `https://ixd-oauth-demo.herokuapp.com/auth/google/callback`
 - **MONGODB_URI** Your connection string for MongoDB.
 If you're using a MongoDB's [free Atlas Cluster](https://www.mongodb.com/cloud/atlas/) it may look something like this: `mongodb+srv://dbuser:password@cluster0.xxxxx.mongodb.net/`

 # Resources
 Here are some topically adjacent resources that you may find useful: